ironak/WACHacks2016-RR-DX-AA/README.md

 # WACHacks2016-RR-DX-AA
-Repository for WACHacks 2016 with Amelia, David and Ronak
+Repository for WACHacks 2016 with Amelia, Josh, David and Ronak

 ##Games: